 Borrowings under the Amended Credit Facility will bear interest at an index based on SOFR (which will not be less than 0.00%) or, at our option, the Base Rate, plus, in either case, an applicable margin based on our usage under the credit facility.
 Base Rate is defined as the highest of (a) the Truist prime rate, (b) the Federal Funds Rate plus 0.50%, (c) one-month SOFR plus 1.00% and (d) 0.00%.
-The applicable margin for SOFR-based borrowings fluctuates between 1.00%-0.50%, and was 1.0% as of September 30, 2023, and the applicable margin for Base Rate borrowings fluctuates between 0.00%-0.50%, and was 0.00% as of September 30, 2023.
+The applicable margin for SOFR-based borrowings fluctuates between 1.00%-1.50%, and was 1.0% as of September 30, 2023, and the applicable margin for Base Rate borrowings fluctuates between 0.00%-0.50%, and was 0.00% as of September 30, 2023.
 An unused line fee shall be payable quarterly in respect of the total amount of the unutilized Lenders' commitments under the Amended Credit Facility.
 Standby letter of credit fees accruing at the applicable margin on the average undrawn and unreimbursed amounts of standby letters of credit are payable quarterly, and a facing fee of 0.125% is payable quarterly for the stated amount of each letter of credit.
 We are also required to pay certain fees to the administrative agent under the Amended Credit Facility.
 The Amended Credit Facility was amended on May 15, 2023 to transition from LIBOR to SOFR.
-As of September 30, 2023, the applicable interest rate related to Describe Norrowings May 6.3%, and the applicable interest rate related to one-month SOFR-base between 0.00%-0.50%, and was 0.00% as of September 30, 2023, the applicable interest rate related to one-month SOFR-base observables was 6.3%.
+As of September 30, 2023, the applicable interest rate related to Base Rate borrowings was 8.5%, and the applicable interest rate related to one-month SOFR-based borrowings was 6.3%.